openstack/heat/doc/source/template_guide/software_deployment.rst

 A number of tools are available for building custom images, including:

-* diskimage-builder_ image building tools for OpenStack
+* :diskimage-builder-doc:`diskimage-builder <>` image building tools for OpenStack

 * imagefactory_ builds images for a variety of operating system/cloud combinations

-Examples in this guide which require custom images will use diskimage-builder_.
+Examples in this guide that require custom images will use :diskimage-builder-doc:`diskimage-builder <>`.

 User-data boot scripts and cloud-init
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When booting a server it is possible to specify the contents of the user-data
 to be passed to that server.
 This user-data is made available either from
-configured config-drive or from the `Metadata service`_.
+configured config-drive or from the :nova-doc:`Metadata service
+<admin/networking-nova.html#metadata-service>`

 How this user-data is consumed depends on the image being booted, but the most
 commonly used tool for default cloud images is cloud-init_.